 The alternatives analysis is considered the heart of the EIS and must present a range of alternatives, including all reasonable alternatives.
-CEQ regulations (40 CFR 1502.14) require that an EIS:
+An EIS should:

-- Rigorously explore and objectively evaluate all reasonable alternatives and, for alternatives that were eliminated from detailed study, briefly discuss the reasons for their elimination. - Devote substantial treatment to each alternative considered in detail, including the proposed action, so that reviewers may evaluate their comparative merits. - Include reasonable alternatives not within the jurisdiction of the lead agency. - Include the no-action alternative (referred to as the "no-build" alternative at ADOT) - Identify the agency's preferred alternative or alternatives, if one or more exists, in the draft statement and identify such alternative in the final statement unless another law prohibits the expression of such a preference.

-Include appropriate mitigation measures not already included in the proposed action or alternatives.
+- Rigorously explore and objectively evaluate all reasonable alternatives and, for alternatives that were eliminated from detailed study, briefly discuss the reasons for their elimination. - Devote substantial treatment to each alternative considered in detail, including the proposed action, so that reviewers may evaluate their comparative merits. - Include the no-action alternative (referred to as the "no-build" alternative at ADOT) - Identify the agency's preferred alternative or alternatives, in the draft statement and identify such alternative in the final statement unless another law prohibits the expression of such a preference. - Include appropriate mitigation measures not already included in the proposed action or alternatives.